ericom-gideon/docs/docs/apps/postgres_and_postgis_and_modules.md

 Press _Update_ then _Redeploy_ your app.

 So what's happening?
 Rails will look at the env var first before the database.yml file then use the rest of our settings to configure the connection.
 Once that is set, the database adapter will then be set to postgis, the schema_search_path will be set to “public, postgis, topology” and the rails app will find the objects properly.
 Boom!
 Done.

-As always, if you have any issues, please contact support via chat or ticket.